ravel-net/pyotr/Core/Homomorphism/faure_translator/README.md

 - `sql`: SQL
 - `additional_condition`: string.
 An string additional condition that would be appended to output table
 - `output_table`: string.
 The tablename for output
 - `databases`: dict.
 Default is {}.
-The format is {'tablename': {'types': ['datatype1', 'datatype2', ...], 'names': ['attr1', 'attr2', ...]}, ...}. **If datatype does not be set, FaureEvaluation will learn from database.
+The format is {'tablename': {'types': ['datatype1', 'datatype2', ...], 'names': ['attr1', 'attr2', ...]}, ...}. **If `databases` does not be set, FaureEvaluation will learn tables information from database.
 Only works when the corresponding tables exist in the database.**
 - `domains`: dict.
 Default is {}.
 The format is {'var1': ['val1', 'val2', ...], ...}. **Domain cannot be empty when using BDD engine!**
 - `reasoning_engine`: `z3` or `bdd`.
 Default `z3`.
 Lettercase insensitive.
 - `reasoning_sort`: `Int` or `BitVec`.
 Default `Int`.
 We use `Int` as a flag to use integer data and `BitVec` as a flag to use IP data for BDD.